numbas/editor-docs/source/tutorials/write-question.rst

 .. image:: screenshots/question/4.png

-Every Numbas question consists of three sections: :ref:`Statement <statement>`, :ref:`Parts <question-parts>`, and :ref:`Advice <advice>`.
+Every Numbas question consists of three sections: :ref:`Statement <statement>`, :ref:`Parts <parts>`, and :ref:`Advice <advice>`.
 In the Statement, the context for the question is given to the student.
 Parts are where the student enters their answers.
 A question can have one or more parts, each of which is one of several types, depending on what kind of input you want from the student.
 Finally, the optional Advice section can be used to give a full solution to the question, which the student can request to see if they're stuck.

 Let's make a question with a short statement, one part asking for a number to be entered, and a little bit of advice.